 | Sampling Bias | Non-representative sample | Using only urban data for churn model |

-| Measurement Bias | Faulty data collection | 0 recorded for missing survey data |
+| Measurement Bias | Faulty data collection or encoding | 0 recorded instead of missing |

-| Recall Bias | Inaccurate memory | Self-reported visits per month |
+| Recall Bias | Inaccurate memory | Self-reported store visits |

 | Observer Bias | Researcher expectations | Analyst highlights positive feedback |